01 of 09

 - Think of a fine sheer window curtain.
 You will need a fine needle such as an 8/60 needle.
 Using a 19/120 would leave holes in the fabric.

 - Now let's look at heavy upholstery fabric.
 If you were to try and sew through upholstery fabric with an 8/60 needle, it would bend or break.
-Using a 19/120 provides a needle strong enough to penetrate the fabric and carry a thread strong enough for this type of fabric.
+Using a 19/120 provides a needle strong enough to penetrate the fabric and carry a thread strong that's enough for this type of fabric.

 Always test your thread and fabric combination on scraps of fabric rather than the item you are working on.
 Consider the needle as dangerous as a pair of scissors going into your fabric.